island-lang/island-lang.github.io/README.md

 I put items in boxes 1, 2, 3, but leave 4 empty.

 I wait and see what item appears in box 4.

+### Nested context

+There's a room inside of the room.
+The inner room is not contained within a box, but it is a part of the structure of the outer room itself.

+### Context expansion

+I'm relying on a room blueprint that was provided by an external source.

+I'm not interested in modifying the original, but I can add a bunch of boxes and cast additional spells that would only apply to my own view of it.

 # Reactive programming